Ch-Kashif171/Kframe-mvc/README.md

   ```php
       $this->middleware(['auth','web']);
    ```
+# Template Structure (as of July 2025)

+All code generation templates for controllers, models, routes, and views are now centralized under:

+    core/Templates/

+Organized as:
+- core/Templates/Controllers/ (controller templates)
+- core/Templates/Models/ (model templates)
+- core/Templates/Routes/ (route templates)
+- core/Templates/Views/auth/ (auth view templates)
+- core/Templates/Views/partials/ (partials like header/footer)

+Update your generator code and any custom scripts to reference these new locations for scaffolding.

-# Builtin Facades:
+# Builtin Support Classes (formerly Facades):
-There are some nice Facades like
+There are some nice Support classes (previously called Facades) like:

-Captcha: There is available a Captcha Facade, so we can use this to render and verify captcha (helpers also available for this).
+Captcha: There is available a Captcha Support class, so we can use this to render and verify captcha (helpers also available for this).

-Toastr: There is a Facade for alert message in toastr.
+Toastr: There is a Support class for alert message in toastr.

-Note:(first need to include a helper function called toastr() in html footer page) Then add Toastr Facade in any Controllers where you want to use it and then call its function like:
+Note:(first need to include a helper function called toastr() in html footer page) Then add Toastr Support class in any Controllers where you want to use it and then call its function like:
   ```php
     Toastr::error('message') ,
     Toastr::success('message') ,
     Toastr::warning('message')
     Toastr::info('message')
   ```

-Mail Facade:
+Mail Support class:

 e.g:
    ```php